GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/card-types.md

 A card's type is located in the top left corner of the card.
 There are 6 different types of cards: bases, events, leaders, units, upgrades, and tokens.

 {{% alert context="info" %}}
 A "resource" is not a type of card, but a game object that a card becomes when placed in the [resource zone](/docs/game-zones/#resource-zone).
+Resources cannot be played as cards or have their printed abilities used.
 {{% /alert %}}

 ## Base